reproducibility-challenge/reproducibility-challenge.github.io/content/faq/_index.md

 This page consists of some frequently asked questions about the challenge.

+**Where is MLRC 2024?** As we described in our [announcement blog post](/blog/announcing_mlrc2025/), historically we have had one year backdated, as in MLRC 2023 actually happens in 2024, due to incorporating papers published in 2023.
+As we move on to be an in-person conference, to closer align with the format of ML conferences and also in favor of broadening our scope, we are therefore dropping the version 2024 and moving directly to MLRC 2025.

 **Is the submission double blind?** Yes, the paper should be double blind, according to
 [TMLR's submission policies](https://jmlr.org/tmlr/editorial-policies.html).
 You